jacksonjw12/mbannister.github.io/_teaching/62-s16/Assignment09/Assignment09.md

 Your simulator will store files in memory, rather than on disk.
 Printer output will be written to a text file, rather than printed to an actual printer.

-The simulator is not required to print output to the console, but you might find it useful to print output whenever anything interesting happens (e.g., a program starts, a program ends, a program begins a read operation, a program finishes a read operation, and so on).
-Be aware that the `System.out.println()` method provides synchronized access to the console automatically; each call to `println()` blocks other threads from printing to the console until it's done.
+The simulator is not required to print output to the console, but you might find it useful to print output whenever anything interesting happens (e.g., a program starts, a program ends, a program begins a read operation, a program finishes a read operation, and so on). _Programming tip: Eclipse will write a toString method for you!
+Look under the source menu_ Be aware that the `System.out.println()` method provides synchronized access to the console automatically; each call to `println()` blocks other threads from printing to the console until it's done.
 However, if you want to print a line of output to the console by using multiple calls to System.out.print, you may find that output from one thread will be interleaved with output from another; for this reason, it is better to build the entire line of output as a string, then print that string using one single call to `System.out.println()`.

 ## Input file format